-- NEW: President Karzai condemned the attack
+- President Karzai condemned the attack

 - Hashmat Khalil Karzai, the cousin of Hamid Karzai, was killed by a suicide bomber

 - 3 years ago, the president's half-brother was shot to death

 - President Karzai's father was assassinated in 1999 in Pakistan

 A cousin of Afghan President Hamid Karzai died in a bombing Tuesday, a provincial spokesman said, marking the latest killing of a Karzai relative.